ReggieNora/awesomeRepo/IncidentZen.md

 - Submit the Problem ticket as `On-Hold` and Snooze for the desired time period

-- Once the incident is resolved, reply to all owners via the Problem ticket and submit as solved ensuring each additional incident ticket is also solved
+- Once the incident is resolved, reply to all owners via the Problem ticket and submit as solved ensuring each additional incident ticket is also solved.
+---

+That's all there is to it for creating bulk tickets for multiple users!
+Doing this for individual users is a bit easier.

+# How to create single tickets for single users in Zendesk!

+  - Create a new ticket for that person as a requester

+  - In internal comment, link to incident issue

+  - Use the excessive resource usage canned reply and send it as Pending.

+  As you can see above, the bulk ticketer is not needed to make a single ticket.
+The steps above should be enough to accomplish your goal.